 - Found SF article Changes and Continuities in the Leather Community

 - SFist article Brief History of the Folsom Street Fair and an article specifically about Megahood 1984

 - Blogger Broke Ass Stuart’s Down and Dirty History of the Folsom Street Fair

-The annual “kink at pride” hand-wringing seemed to blow up bigger than usual this year (with lots of photos from Folsom used as examples, instead of actual Pride celebrations).
-Looks like it was driven primarily by Gen Z queer-folk that don’t know their history along with the 4chan trolls’s annual operation Pridefall.
+The annual “kink at pride” hand-wringing blows up bigger each year lately (with lots of photos from Folsom used as examples, instead of actual Pride celebrations).
+Looks like it is driven primarily by Gen Z queer-folk that don’t know their history along with the 4chan trolls’s annual operation Pridefall.
 You can be prudish with your own tastes, but you better respect and you better recognize.
 Here’s a good Twitter thread discussing why kink and leather is insperable from Pride.
 And the call to be “family-friendly” is just coded language for assimilation.

 For some people, leather and fetish is a core part of their identity and peer groups.
-Many queer people come out of the closet but still don’t quite feel like the mainstream gay community is for them (often it’s what they see portrayed in media: upper class, assimilated, prudish/vanilla, gay, white, urban).
-They then find their leather/fetish/kink group and feel more at home and Folsom celebrates that every year.
+Many queer people come out of the closet but still don’t quite feel like the mainstream gay community is for them.
+Often it’s what they see portrayed in media: upper class, assimilated, prudish/vanilla, straight-acting, gay, white, and urban.
+They then find their leather/fetish/kink group and feel more at home.
+Folsom celebrates that every year.

-Here’s a list of many of the events of Megahood/Folsom weekend:
+Here’s a list of many of the events of Folsom weekend:

 When someone asks me to describe Folsom weekend overall I usually say: It’s like a big gay leather prom.